bjmllr/text_extractor/README.md

 ```

+### Line directives

+Line directives are additional regular expression syntax available in record definitions.
+They are placed at the end of a line, and have effects on that entire line, including the trailing newline.
+A line directive is indicated by `#.` (preceeded by a space) appearing anywhere in a line of a `record`.
+Any preceeding spaces, the `#.`, and any following characters will be ignored.
+To prevent a regexp fragment `/ #./` from being interpreted as a directive in a record definition, instead write it as `/\s#./` or `/[ ]#./`.

+Regular expressions containing line directives are compiled to standard Ruby regular expressions via `TextExtractor.expand_directives`.

+The following directives are available:

+* `#. ` - Comment.
+There is a space after the `.`.
+Any text can be placed after the space and it will be ignored.
+Comments can appear after other directives, using a chain like `#.rest. blah blah`.
+* `#.begin` / `#.end` - Grouping.
+Compiles to regex `(?:...)`.
+Lines between `#.begin` and `#.end` will be added to a *line group*.
+Line groups do nothing on their own, but they can change the meaning of other directives.
+Other than directives, the lines these directives appear on will be ignored.
+Line groups can be nested.
+If a word is placed after `#.begin`.
+* `#.maybe` - Optional.
+Compiles to regex `?`.
+Make this line optional.
+Equivalent to `#.repeat 0,1`.
+A `#.maybe` directive can apply to an entire line group, using a chain like `#.end.maybe`.
+* `#.any` / `#.end` - Alternation.
+Compiles to regex `(?:...|...)`.
+Form a group, as with `#.begin` / `#.end`, matching any one of the lines (or nested groups) in the group, but not more than one.
+The lines that these directives appear on will be ignored.
+* `#.repeat(n,m)` - Repetition.
+Compiles to regex `{n,m}`.
+Allow the line to appear the specified number of times.
+Note that the pattern is repeated, but the matching text might not be exactly the same each time.
+If only `n` (with no comma) is given, the line must appear exactly n times.
+If `n,` (with a comma) is given, the line must appear at least n times, but there is no upper limit. `#.repeat(1,)` is therefore equivalent to regex `+`.
+If both `n` and `m` are omitted, the line may appear 0 or more times (equivalent to regex `*`).
+A `#.repeat` directive can apply to an entire line group, using a chain like `#.end.repeat`.
+* `#.rest` - Ignore to end of line.
+Any trailing characters at the end of the line will be skipped.
+Equivalent to `[^\n\]*`.

+Line directives can be used in a `Regexp` outside of a record definition. `TextExtractor.expand_directives(regexp)` will convert a regexp containing line directives to normal regexp syntax.
+To gain access to this method without loading all of TextExtractor, `require 'text_extractor/directives'`.

+Outside of a record definition, `#.begin` will accept arguments starting with `?` as special capture group syntax, allowing lookaround assertions and named capture groups to be used, for example `#.begin(?<=)` will place the line group in a positive lookbehind assertion.
+The meaning of the non-capturing group identifier, `?:` is reversed here, since the default is not to capture in a line group.
+These features will also work inside a record definition, but beware that TextExtractor uses both named and unnamed capture groups internally, so attempting to use either kind of capture group directly can cause unexpected behavior.

+If the last line of a group appears on the last line of an expression, with no trailing newline, the last literal line of the expression will also not have a newline.
+This means that `/asdf #.maybe/` will compile to `/(?:asdf)?/` and not `/(?:asdf\n)?/` as one might expect.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.